Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-five-roger-hallam.html.markdown

 Anna:

-The government needs to make it easier for people to make these choices. so power to you that you’re putting people in a position where people are taking notice and forcing the government into action.
+The government needs to make it easier for people to make these choices, so power to you that you’re putting people in a position where people are taking notice and forcing the government into action.

 Thanks for all you’re doing with Extinction Rebellion.
 It’s great to see this issue out there and it’s great to meet you.
 Do you have any concluding thoughts?